-The state of Florida’s 2020 Disaster Preparedness Sales Tax Holiday is here!
-The sales tax extends through Thursday, June 4, 2020.
+The State of Florida’s 2022 Disaster Preparedness Sales Tax Holiday is here!
+The sales tax extends through Friday, June 10, 2022.
 During this sales tax holiday period, qualifying items related to disaster preparedness are exempt from sales tax.
-For more information and a list of qualifying items, please see the Department of Revenue’s Taxpayer Information Publication on the 2020 Disaster Preparedness Sales Tax Holiday.
+For more information and a list of qualifying items, please see the Department of Revenue’s Taxpayer Information Publication on the 2022 Disaster Preparedness Sales Tax Holiday.

 Miami-Dade Readiness Guide and Resources

 Miami-Dade County’s Hurricane Readiness portal and guide offer detailed local information for individuals and organizations.
 Here you will find information on the actions you should take before, during and after a storm impacts South Florida.
 Here you will also find the latest guidelines and information regarding the activation of evacuation centers during the COVID-19 pandemic.
-You may access the portal by clinking on the link below https://www8.miamidade.gov/global/emergency/hurricane/home.page
+You may access the portal by clicking here.

 The Hurricane Door Hanger provides a quick graphic way to identify households that need assistance after the storm.
 You may download and print the Hurricane Door Hanger.

 You can also follow Miami-Dade County on social media for hurricane updates:

 The Ready MDC mobile application is now available to the public via Google Play for Android and the iOS App Store for iPhone.
 The mobile application allows Miami-Dade residents and visitors to get up-to-the minute information before, during and after a hurricane strike, including:

 How to prepare for a hurricane

 Areas that are in danger of storm surge